 Converting HTML to a Jupyter Notebook (.ipynb)

-In this short Python tutorial, we will learn how to turn the code from blog posts to Jupyter notebooks.
+This short Python tutorial will teach us how to turn the code from blog posts to Jupyter notebooks.
 Specifically, we will learn how to convert HTML to Jupyter Notebooks (.ipynb).

 Table of Contents